 Podcast Episode 12: This is Franck Boutonnet

 Honoured to have the fantastic Franck Boutonnet on the Podcast for Episode 12!
-Hailing from France, Franck has been winning a huge number of awards from all the different associations for the past ten years (including placing 7th overall in our Top 100 Photographers of 2019), and has SO much to share with us, including:
+Franck is one of the best documentary wedding photographers in France, and has been winning a huge number of awards from all the different associations for the past ten years (including placing 7th overall in our Top 100 Photographers of 2019).
+He has SO much to share with us, including:

 - what keeps him entering awards specifically,